awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Provided a backport fix for the PostgreSQL community security issue CVE\-2019\-10164\.

-1. Fixed a bug whereby data activity streaming could consume excessive CPU time\.
+1. Fixed a bug in which data activity streaming could consume excessive CPU time\.

-1. Fixed a bug whereby parallel threads scanning a B\-tree index might stop responding following a disk read\.
+1. Fixed a bug in which parallel threads scanning a B\-tree index might stop responding following a disk read\.

 1. Fixed a bug where use of the `not in` predicate against a common table expression \(CTE\) could return the following error: "ERROR: bad levelsup for CTE"\.

-1. Fixed a bug whereby the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.
+1. Fixed a bug in which the read node replay process might stop responding while applying a modification to a generalized search tree \(GiST\) index\.

-1. Fixed a bug whereby visibility map pages could contain incorrect freeze bits following a failover to a read node\.
+1. Fixed a bug in which visibility map pages could contain incorrect freeze bits following a failover to a read node\.

 1. Optimized log traffic between the write node and read nodes during index maintenance\.

-1. Fixed a bug whereby queries on read nodes may crash while performing a B\-tree index scan\.
+1. Fixed a bug in which queries on read nodes may crash while performing a B\-tree index scan\.

-1. Fixed a bug whereby a query that has been optimized for redundant inner join removal could crash\.
+1. Fixed a bug in which a query that has been optimized for redundant inner join removal could crash\.

 1. The function `aurora_stat_memctx_usage` now reports the number of instances of a given context name\.

-1. Fixed a bug whereby the function `aurora_stat_memctx_usage` reported incorrect results\.
+1. Fixed a bug in which the function `aurora_stat_memctx_usage` reported incorrect results\.

-1. Fixed a bug whereby the read node replay process could wait to stop conflicting queries beyond the configured `max_standby_streaming_delay` value\.
+1. Fixed a bug in which the read node replay process could wait to stop conflicting queries beyond the configured `max_standby_streaming_delay` value\.

 1. Additional information is now logged on read nodes when active connections conflict with the relay process\.